-There are conflicting recommendations regarding the appropriateness of red meat versus white meat consumption during fat loss diets.
+There are conflicting recommendations regarding the appropriateness of red meat versus white meat consumption as part of fat loss diets.
 An interesting study examined changes in body weight in overweight women who followed an energy restricted diet (500 calories per day less than usual) with lean beef or chicken as the primary protein source, while participating in a fitness walking program.
 Body weight, body composition (by hydrodensitometry), were measured at baseline and after 12 wk.

 The results showed a significant weight loss that was similar between the beef group and the chicken group.
 Both groups showed significant reductions in body fat percentage, with no significant differences between groups.
-This study demonstrates that weight loss and fat loss can successfully be accomplished through diet and exercise, whether the dietary protein source is lean beef or chicken .
+This study demonstrates that weight loss and fat loss can successfully be accomplished through diet and exercise, regardless of whether the dietary protein source is lean beef or chicken .

 Monica Mollica – www.trainergize.com